GeoscienceAustralia/dea-notebooks/Integrating_external_data/README.rst

 Integrating External Data
 =============================

-These pages will demonstrate how to use external datasources in combination with DEA datasets.
+These pages demonstrate how to use external datasources in combination with DEA datasets.

-To add here:
+E.g.
 - Groundwater bores
 - Stream gauges